Informatievlaanderen/OSLOthema-hulpEnDienstverleningAanGedetineerden/notes.md

 - https://schema.org/Audience
   - Definition: Intended audience for an item, i.e. the group for whom the item was created.
   - The problem is that the properties of this group are stored as text.
+  - We can work around this problem by adding our own properties and ignoring the existing property.
+  - This class doesn't work if "Doelgroep" can also be used to limit who participates in an "Aanbod".
 - http://data.europa.eu/snb/model/elm/targetGroup
   - Definition: A specific target group or category for which this specification is designed.
   - Different scope.